Clyde Valley Flute Band shirt with parachute regiment insignia and letter F

 Bloody Sunday families viewed the band’s actions on August 10, 2019, as a ‘deliberate’ attempt to cause hurt and heighten tensions.

-In the lead up to the march on August 10, DUP representatives including East Derry MP Gregory Campbell, Foyle MLA Gary Middleton, current Minister Edwin Poots and local councillor Graham Warke stood under a Parachute Regiment banner in the Fountain estate in support of ‘our British soldiers’.
+In the lead up to the march on August 10, DUP representatives including East Derry MP Gregory Campbell, Foyle MLA Gary Middleton, new DUP leader Edwin Poots and new Mayor of Derry City & Strabane District Council, Graham Warke, stood under a Parachute Regiment banner in the Fountain estate in support of ‘our British soldiers’.

 Then Sinn Féin MLA Raymond McCartney, amongst others, accused the DUP of ‘provocation’ and ‘pandering to loyalists’.